tanvir-riyad/devcontainer_with_python/README.md

     2. If the project has a .devconfiguration folder and devcontainer.json in it, vscode prompt you to "Reopen in Container" or press ctrl+shift+p.
     3. vscode setup the process and may take few minutes
     4.Once the setup is complete, Visual Studio Code will open a new instance of the editor inside the DevContainer.

+The devcontainer.json configuration you provided instructs Visual Studio Code's Remote - Containers extension to create a development container, which, in turn, will create a Docker container with Ubuntu installed as the operating system.
+Inside this Docker container, the specified packages and settings will be installed, allowing you to develop your project within this isolated development environment.
+This approach ensures consistency and reproducibility across different development environments and makes it easier to manage project dependencies.